Heating Solutions for Professionals

 “We have found the training and education offered by the Grant Team outstanding,” comments Alex.
 “It has been invaluable to our team, most of whom have not previously been involved in the installation of air source heat pumps.
 The training and guidance we received has helped our team to feel confident in discussing the running of the air source heat pump systems with our customers.”

 “Our experience with Grant products and their team has been first class so far,” concludes Alex.
-“The first homes at this development are being completed in September with the site due to be finished in the Spring 2023.
+“The first homes at this development completed in September 2022 with the site finished in the Spring 2023.
 We are proud of the green credentials that each home has and we hope it will serve as a benchmark for future Rose Homes.”

 Rose Homes, a developer’s journey to renewables